isomerpages/nhg-jsmc/_programs/Track Speakers/Track 4.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>Track 4B3: Empowering the Future of Nursing: The Impact of Mentorship</summary>
+<summary>Track 4B3: Empowering the Future of Nursing - The Impact of Mentorship</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>A positive nursing environment thrives when nurses are empowered through
 shared governance and active participation in workplace decisions.
 When